shereefb/mm/_cards/respect.md

 ---
 title: Respect
-permalink: /king/direction/south/quality/respect
+permalink: /king/south/quality/respect
 archetype: King
 category: King
-direction: South
 type: Quality
-type_general: Quality
+type_general: Archetype
 image: /images/back/respect.jpg
 draft: true
+toc: true
+toc_label: Quick Jump
 ---
 #draft
 |"Over time we gain self-respect by grappling with our deficiencies, by learning that we can do that.
 If we run away from the difficult parts, we’ll feel like a coward.
 If we feel like a coward, we won’t respect ourselves.
 And we can’t lie to ourselves about what we’re actually doing; on a deep level, we know the truth.
 So we have to grapple with the difficulties in a courageous way.
 That’s how we gain respect and value."